-When UTHealth is notified of an emergency in an adjacent facility or institution that may affect UT Health personnel and/or buildings, communications will be established with the facility or the Texas Medical Center to determine the exact nature of the emergency and the control measures being taken.
+When UTHealth is notified of an When UTHealth is notified of an emergency in an adjacent facility or institution that may affect UT Health personnel and/or buildings, communications will be established with the facility or the Texas Medical Center to determine the exact nature of the emergency and the control measures being taken.

-This will be the responsibility of the vice president of FPE, vice president of AE, vice president of SHERM, UT Police or designee.
+This will be the responsibility of the vice president of Facilities, Planning and Engineering, vice president of Auxiliary Enterprises, Environmental Health and Safety, UT Police or designee.
 Information regarding the emergency will be provided to the executive team, who will declare the appropriate emergency response level.